wp-plugins/ranker-list-widget/readme.txt

 == Changelog ==

+= 2.0.1 =
+Bug fix for list names that have double quotes.
+Additional double quotes were causing some short codes to display incorrectly.

 = 2.0 =
 The version 2 widget has been completely rewritten from the ground up using HTML5.
 See below for a full list of features and changes;
 - Use of iframes has been completely removed.